-While a higher MERV number may provide better filtration efficiency, it is extremely important to understand that too high a MERV filter may also take more to operate your HVAC system.
-The higher the MERV, the more restricted the air may flow through the system, and the harder the system may need to work.
+While a higher MERV number may provide better filtration efficiency, it is very important to understand that too high a MERV filter may also take more to operate your HVAC system.
+The higher the MERV, the less the air may flow through the system, and the harder the system may need to work.
 Your aim is to get the right balance between air flow, air filtration level and energy efficiency.

 The default choice for most systems would be a MERV 6-8.
 A higher MERV filter should be used subject to the advice of your D.A.
 Bennett Service Experts technician to verify your system has the capability of moving the correct volume of air through higher efficiency filters.
-You probably do not want to give up energy-efficiency for filter efficiency; you want a balance of the two.
-However, if your family has allergies or respiratory problems and a high MERV rated filter is required, consider a whole-home air filtration solution that will achieve your energy and filter efficiency needs.
+You probably do not want to sacrifice energy-efficiency for filter efficiency; you want a balance of the two.
+However, if your family has allergies or respiratory problems and needs a high MERV air filter, consider a whole-home air filtration solution that will achieve your energy and filter efficiency needs.